Bertolt Brecht’s poem on the difference between emigration and exile

 And not forgiving anything that happened, nothing.

-Alas, the silence of the hour does not deceive us!
+Alas, the silence of the straits does not deceive us!
 We hear the

-From their camps from here.
+From their camps until here.
 Are we ourselves not

-Almost like rumors of misdeeds, who have escaped
+Almost like rumors of atrocities, who have escaped

 over the border.
 Every one of us